seascape-models/seascape_collaboration/limitations_risks_and_solutions.md

 ## Cloud contents is corrupted of deleted

 This would be in the case that the files on a cloud based system stopped working.
 Probably, this is not a massive deal because you should be able to access a previous version on a file.
-The consequences could be worse if the corruption or deletion affected the contents of the "Shared" folder, because that isn't backed up on GitHub (its also more likely because of the multiple users).
+The consequences could be worse if the corruption or deletion affected the contents of the "Shared_*" folder, because that isn't backed up on GitHub (its also more likely because of the multiple users).

 **Risk Range** = 2C - 3C = Medium